gdg-x/hoverboard/README.md

 ### Setup
 :book: [Full documentation](/docs/).

-##### Docker based development env
+##### Docker-based development environment

-If you don't want to bother with the dependencies, you can develop in the docker container.
+If you don't want to bother with the dependencies, you can use the docker container for development.

-Build the docker image :
+Build the docker image:

     docker build -t hoverboard .

-and execute the commands associated to the docker env in the following documentation
+and execute the commands associated to the docker env in the following documentation:

 :book: Read more in [docker docs](/docs/tutorials/docker.md).